 K U N G H I T I S L A N D F I N D S

 I ate a little snack then wandered toward the water, bending to pick up a bright blue piece of plastic, then another.
 When I tired of bending, I sat on the sand and pulled at the clumps of seaweed baking in the sun.
 After only a few minutes it became obvious that this secluded place was not immune to the worldwide issue of plastic waste.
 For two hours I covered about 35% of the sandy area, bending and sitting to collect what I could of the washed up waste.
 I hardly noticed two ravens following me, making plays for my bag.
-I placed a few pieces of driftwood over my things, my heart heavy with the implications of what I was experiencing and what I felt compelled to do.
+I placed a few pieces of driftwood over my things, my heart heavy with the implications of what I was experiencing.

-The following week, myself and the two other Artists in Residence were welcomed at the Haida Gwaii Museum to disseminate our ideas, thoughts, photographs and various other creative ramblings.
+The following week, myself and the two other Artists in Residence were welcomed at the Haida Gwaii Museum to disseminate our ideas, thoughts, photographs and our creative ramblings of our time in Gwaii Haanas.
 I had no previous plans for the plastic waste that I had found six days earlier except to count it, however once I started to sort it, I found myself revisiting the feelings that I had experienced on the beach: overwhelment, sadness, fascination, disappointment.
-Shame.
 I took on what felt like systemic emotions, or what I thought ought to be the correct way of dealing with the scourge of plastic waste.
 I colour sorted, laid out in columns on cream coloured crepe fabric and counted.
 To my astonishment, in that blip of time -two hours- I had collected 891 pieces of plastic waste, 337 of those pieces were under 1.5 centimetres.

-I will add to this page as the work develops.
-Haawa -thank you, for every piece of waste you pick up and for each time you find a way to avoid making more plastic waste.
+Haawa (thank you) for every piece of rubbish you pick up and for each time you find a way to avoid making more plastic waste.